-After you enable PrestaShop access permissions by clicking “Yes”(see above screenshot), you will see window with 2 sections:
+Enabling PrestaShop access permissions by clicking ‘Yes'(see above screenshot), will call out a window comprising two tabs:

 PrestaShop users is the first section, but we recommend setting up roles before users.
 It saves time, since roles determine what parts of PrestaShop can be accessed.
 Multiple employees can share the same PrestaShop user roles.

 To create new role press “Add” button and indicate its title.
 Next uncheck “Administrator rights” checkbox to determine what exactly options and operations a user with this role has access to.
-It’s a long list and might take some time to go through the first few times you do it, but it’s a crucial step in keeping your site secure.
+It’s a long list and might take some time to look through, but it’s a crucial step in keeping your site secure.
 Also, once you set up the PrestaShop user roles, you won’t have to modify them each and every time further.

-The obvious benefit is that if you need to assign another user to the same access role, you don’t have to go through the mentioned steps again.
+The obvious benefit is that if you need to assign another user the same access role, you don’t have to accomplish mentioned steps again.
 So if you have a few members of the staff trained for updating inventory, you can create one role for them and assign to it their individual accounts that will be used by users while accessing the application.

 ‘Users’ tab allows to create different accounts (login credentials) for everyone you need to give access to your store, indicating username, password and role for account.

 These options allow to enter or exit definite managing account without restarting the application.
 For example, your Sales Manager created orders received offline and worked with Customers&Orders sections.
 After he/she finishes the task and logs out, Inventory controller can log in to refresh quantity of low-stock items.

 Using this option you can disable PrestaShop access management.
 This action deletes all roles (except of administrator access) and user accounts assigned to them.

 If your store is managed by more than one person, consider enabling users and roles functionality.
 Have more control over what’s going on at your store, granting or limiting access to sensitive data to particular PrestaShop users.